-- Refer Alliance Members to Enhanced Care Management (eCM) and Community Supports using the Enhanced Care Management Provider Referral Form or the Community Supports Provider Referral Form.
+- Refer Alliance Members to Enhanced Care Management (eCM) and Community Supports using the Enhanced Care Management Forms:

 - Refer Alliance Members to behavioral health services through Beacon Health Options using the Beacon Health Options Primary Care Provider (PCP) Referral Form.

 - Refer Alliance Members to the disease management and health education programs using the Health Education and Disease Management Programs Referral Form.
 For any questions, please call the Alliance Health Education Line ntawm (800) 700-3874 ext.
 5580.

 - Refer Alliance Members that have transportation challenges to the Alliance’s Transportation Coordinator at 1-800-700-3874 ext.
 5577; this service is not covered for non-medical locations or appointments that are not medically necessary.

 - Refer Alliance Members with limited English proficiency (LEP) or who are deaf or hard of hearing to telephonic, and face-to-face interpreter services.

 - Utilize the “5 whys” to gain insight from the member to understand the factors that brought them to the hospital.
 For example, an interview might reveal that a member did not take her medication, which then contributed to her rehospitalization.

 - Why did she not take her medication?
 She did not take it because she did not have it.